-55. To help in the analysis of the above responses, it should be noted that UNHCR discharges its protection function in a variety of ways, and using a range of "tools".34 For the purposes of this review which is focused on ExCom Conclusions and how UNHCR uses them, for ease of presentation the uses of ExCom Conclusions by UNHCR will be grouped into two broad categories: one which reflects and supports its supervisory responsibility flowing from the Statute; the other which might be described as the Office's efforts to "operationalize" 35 its international protection mandate through activities such as the development of Guidelines and Handbooks, training, mainstreaming of protection concerns into operations etc. These two categories, with related activities, will be considered separately below.
+To help in the analysis of the above responses, it should be noted that UNHCR discharges its protection function in a variety of ways, and using a range of "tools".35 For the purposes of this review which is focused on ExCom Conclusions and how UNHCR uses them, for ease of presentation the uses of ExCom Conclusions by UNHCR will be grouped into two broad categories: one which reflects and supports its supervisory responsibility flowing from the Statute; the other which might be described as the Office's efforts to "operationalize" 36 its international protection mandate through activities such as the development of Guidelines and Handbooks, training, mainstreaming of protection concerns into operations etc. These two categories, with related activities, will be considered separately below.
 Obviously, the ExCom Conclusions are one protection tool among a number of such tools.
 Although they fit more the image of a "legal and political protection" tool, they have been used to develop operational tools such as guidelines and handbooks; in addition they themselves have undergone, at times, a transformation of late by becoming more operational and "field-friendly".
 As the primary responsibility for safeguarding the rights of refugees rests with States, UNHCR's statutory role is to assist States discharge this obligation; hence the tools of protection developed by UNHCR may be used by States and others to assist in ensuring the effective protection of refugees.

-(a) UNHCR's Supervisory Role
+(i) UNHCR's Supervisory Role

-- 56. The Office of the United Nations High Commissioner for Refugees has been entrusted by the United Nations General Assembly with the responsibility of providing international protection to refugees within its mandate and of seeking permanent solutions to the problem of refugees.
-The Statute of the Office (paragraph 8), annexed to General Assembly Resolution 428 (V) of 14 December 1950, specifies that the High Commissioner shall provide for the protection of refugees falling under the competence of the Office by, among other things, 'Promoting the conclusion and ratification of international conventions for the protection of refugees, supervising their application and proposing amendments thereto...' - 57.
-States have recognized and accepted this supervisory responsibility of the UNHCR in Article 35 of the 1951 Convention: 'The Contracting States undertake to co-operate with the Office of the United Nations High Commissioner for Refugees... in the exercise of its functions, and shall in particular facilitate its duty of supervising the application of the provisions of this Convention...' - 58.
-Regional refugee law instruments also contain similar provisions to cooperate with UNHCR in the exercise of its supervisory responsibility.36 In the case of countries that have not acceded to any international refugee instrument, the legal basis for UNHCR's supervisory role is its Statute and those norms and principles of international law applicable to refugees that apply to all States, regardless of accession to international instruments.37
+- 49. The Office of the United Nations High Commissioner for Refugees has been entrusted by the United Nations General Assembly with the responsibility of providing international protection to refugees within its mandate and of seeking permanent solutions to the problem of refugees.
+The Statute of the Office (paragraph 8), annexed to General Assembly Resolution 428 (V) of 14 December 1950, specifies that the High Commissioner shall provide for the protection of refugees falling under the competence of the Office by, among other things, 'Promoting the conclusion and ratification of international conventions for the protection of refugees, supervising their application and proposing amendments thereto...' - 50.
+States have recognized and accepted this supervisory responsibility of the UNHCR in Article 35 of the 1951 Convention: 'The Contracting States undertake to co-operate with the Office of the United Nations High Commissioner for Refugees... in the exercise of its functions, and shall in particular facilitate its duty of supervising the application of the provisions of this Convention...' - 51.
+Regional refugee law instruments also contain similar provisions to cooperate with UNHCR in the exercise of its supervisory responsibility.37 In the case of countries that have not acceded to any international refugee instrument, the legal

-See A/AC.96/830, Note on International Protection, 7 September 1994, para.
+35 See A/AC.96/830, Note on International Protection, 7 September 1994, para.
 14 ff.

-A/AC.96/930, Note on International Protection, 7 July 2000, para.
+36 A/AC.96/930, Note on International Protection, 7 July 2000, para.
 9 ff.

-For example, the 1984 Cartagena Declaration, Recommendation II (e); Directive 2005/85/EC of 23 October 2000 on Minimum Standards on Procedures in Member States for Granting and Withdrawing Refugee Status [2005] OJI326/13, Art.
+37 For example, the 1984 Cartagena Declaration, Recommendation II (e); Directive 2005/85/EC of 23 October 2000 on Minimum Standards on Procedures in Member States for Granting and Withdrawing Refugee Status [2005] OJl326/13, Art.
 21.